Arun-Kuchibhotla/Arun-Kuchibhotla.github.io/index.md

 				Welcome to my homepage!
 			</p>
 			<p class="text-justify">
-				I am a fifth-year doctoral candidate in the <a href="https://statistics.wharton.upenn.edu">Statistics Department</a> at the Wharton School of the University of Pennsylvania.
+				I am a fifth-year doctoral candidate in the <a href="https://statistics.wharton.upenn.edu">Statistics</a> <a href="https://statistics.wharton.upenn.edu">Department</a> at the Wharton School of the University of Pennsylvania.
 My advisors are <a href="http://www-stat.wharton.upenn.edu/~lbrown/">Lawrence D. Brown</a> and <a href="http://www-stat.wharton.upenn.edu/~buja/">Andreas Buja</a>.
 My doctoral reseach concentrates on a unified framework for post-selection inference.
 			</p>
 		</div>
 	</div>